-- VAT is not applied as it is not considered to be a cost element for these industrial consumers. - For Flanders we assumed that 93% of the theoretical cost of green certificates (e.g. electricity produced by renewable solar power and cogeneration plants) is charged through by the supplier to the industrial consumer. - For Wallonia, as of 01/01/2020, the second component of the Walloon green certificates levy is no longer applicable.
-A third component is currently being discussed, without however any final decision taken.
-If such third component would enter into force in the course of 2020, this will influence the total electricity taxes in the Walloon Region. - For Flanders and Wallonia regional service obligations are due on the 30-70 kV network (and not on 150 kV). - The Energy Fund Contribution, which was introduced in Flanders as from 2016 is only applicable up to 70 kV and not on 150 kV grids. - For Wallonia, a political agreement exists for a reduction of the public service obligation tariff: - In accordance with Article 42 bis, §5 of the Walloon Electricity Decree, a partial (85%) exemption from the first component of the Walloon green certificates levy is granted to the final customers with a sector agreement, regardless of the level of consumption.
-These final customers pay on these exonerated volumes the second component of the Walloon green certificates levy. - If the surpluses from the levy collected by Elia and referred to in Article 42 bis, §1 of the Walloon Electricity Decree do not cover all or some of the amounts to be refunded by the local transmission system operator, Elia has to defer payment of the refunds in question, in accordance with Article 42 bis, §8, para.
-3 of the Decree.
-Accordingly, the payment due date depends on the subsequent observation that the levy has returned to a surplus position.
-This is currently the situation, the exemption is not being refunded by Elia, although the amounts are due and can be taken into account for accounting purposes.
+- VAT is not applied as it is not considered to be a cost element for these industrial consumers. - For Flanders we assumed that 93% of the theoretical cost of green certificates (e.g. electricity produced by renewable solar power and cogeneration plants) is charged through by the supplier to the industrial consumer. - For Wallonia, a partial (85%) exemption from the first component of the Walloon green certificates levy is granted to the final customers with a sector agreement, regardless of the level of consumption.
+These final customers pay on these exonerated volumes the second component of the Walloon green certificates levy.
+As of 01/01/2020, the second component of the Walloon green certificates levy is no longer applicable.
+Discussions with regards to the introduction of a third component were started in 2020, without however any final decision taken.
+If such third component would enter into force in the course of 2021, this will influence the total electricity taxes in the Walloon Region. - For Flanders and Wallonia regional service obligations are due on the 30-70 kV network (and not on 150 kV). - The Energy Fund Contribution, which was introduced in Flanders as from 2016 is only applicable up to 70 kV and not on 150 kV grids.